cberganz/Webserv/README.md

 ```
 -> Then resolv conflicts if needed

-Once everithing is good, delete the branch:
+Once everything is good, delete the branch:
 ```
 git branch -d myBranch
 ```